xuchen66/sphinx-emdocs/source/adding-scale-bar.rst

 Running the Script
 ------------------

 Place the script in the same directory with all of your stack files that need to be labeled.
 These stack files need to have a .st extension to be recognized by the script.
 Open a linux terminal or Cygwin and cd to that directory.
 Run the edited script.
 This script will create subdirectories using the mag variables defined in the header.

-Note: When editing the script in windows, hidden newline characters may be added to the the file.
+Note: When editing the script in windows, hidden newline characters may be added to the file.
 These newline characters prevent the script from running.
 Please run this command in cygwin to remove these hidden characters.
 Replace input with your original script and output for the fixed script

 ::